 If I’m trying to trick a non-vegan into eating something plant-based, cookies are my weapon.
 This recipe was taste tested by all my skeptic friends and they couldn’t get enough of them.
 I think that’s a pretty solid seal of approval!

 Voila, you got yourself a solid cookie dough!
-Just fold in your oats and raisins and your dough is ready to go my friends!

 One GREAT thing about vegan cookies is there are no eggs meaning it is safe to eat raw cookie dough!
 YUP.
 No chance of getting Salmonella here.